 When composing the SDP offer the participating MCData function:

-1) shall set the IP address and port number for the offered media stream in the received SDP offer to the IP address and port number of the participating MCData function.
+1) shall replace the IP address and port number for the offered media stream in the received SDP offer with the IP address and port number of the participating MCData function, if required.

+NOTE: Requirements can exist for the participating MCData function to be always included in the path of the offered media stream, for example: for the support of features such as lawful interception and recording.
+Other examples can exist.